infinilabs/runtime-operator/README.md

 - namespace: Specify the deployment namespace.
 - gateway.yml: Modify the configuration file content as needed.
 - tag: Adjust the Docker image version.
+- env: Set the environment variables according to your needs.

 #### console